Meet our outstanding FUTURES/forward mentees!

 WEN WEN (CHERRY) LU

-With gratitude, we wish to acknowledge the generous support for Cohort #1 by the McConnell Foundation, Heritage Canada, and Judith Marcuse Projects.
+With gratitude, we wish to acknowledge the generous support for Cohort #1 by the McConnell Foundation, Heritage Canada, the BC Arts Council and Judith Marcuse Projects.